-concept of Contextual Although the Safeguarding, Exploitation and extra-familial harm are new to the context of Social Work practice, they are not new factors of risk posed to young people and their families.
 While it remains imperative for social workers to be attentive to the potential risks of harm to children from family members, child protection processes must be sufficiently flexible and responsive to respond to extra familial harm in a nuanced manner.
-As Contextual Safeguarding is an approach and not a model, training can help practitioners to understand how the framework is being applied in your local teams and services, and any changes that are being made to the way you work as a result.
-A contextual safeguarding framework provides a potential roadmap to respond to the ever-evolving range of risks and harms faced by children, young people, and vulnerable adults.
+A Contextual Safeguarding framework provides a potential roadmap to respond to the ever-evolving range of risks and harms faced by children, young people, and vulnerable adults.
 Adolescents involved in the youth justice system often exist at the interface between children and adults' systems, with complex and legal dilemmas emerging as a result.
-This training will endeavour to demonstrate how child protection practice cannot afford to stand still and must not solely view risk and harm to children within the realms of the family.
+This training will endeavour to demonstrate how child protection practice must not solely view risk and harm to children within the realms of the family.
 The wider community, housing, peer groups and public spaces must also be the focus of child protection social workers and social workers protecting vulnerable adults.